smladeoye/yii2-paystack/README.md

     // display message
     echo $transaction->message;

-    // save/get all the errors information regarding the operation from paystack
+    // get all the errors information regarding the operation from paystack
     $error = $transaction->getError();
 }